mui/material-ui/docs/src/pages/components/icons/icons-ja.md

 ## Material Icons

 Material Design has standardized over 1,000 official icons, each in five different "themes" (see below).
-For each SVG icon, we export the respective React component from the `@material-ui/icons` package.
-You can search the full list of these icons in our [built-in search page](/components/material-icons/).
+For each SVG icon, we export the respective React component from the @material-ui/icons package.
+You can [search the full list of these icons](/components/material-icons/).

 ### 使い方